How to implement a priority queue in Python

 Processing Low priority task with priority 3

-The bisect module helps you maintain a sorted list without the overhead of re-sorting it completely.
-The bisect.insort() function efficiently finds the correct position for a new item and inserts it, keeping the list ordered with every addition.
+The bisect module helps you maintain a sorted list without the overhead of re-sorting it after every addition.
+The bisect.insort() function finds the correct spot for a new item and inserts it, keeping your task list ordered by priority automatically.

 Advanced techniques